Opentrons/Protocols/protocols/772041/README.md

 ---

 ### Protocol Steps
-1. Pick up tips with the 20 µL multi-channel pipette
+1. Pick up tips (or re-use) with the 20 µL multi-channel pipette
 2. Aspirate the chosen volume of mastermix from the source plate
 3. Distribute mastermix to the target plate
-4. Drop the tips
+4. Drop the tips (optional)
 4. Repeat steps 1 to 4 until the mastermix has been distributed to all wells

 ### Process